 Who knew that Kvickly is cheaper than the middle eastern market for dried beans?
 Who even knew that Kvickly sells dried beans?
 And hydrogen peroxide, I thought I’d have to ration the supply I brought with me when I moved, but it turns out I can buy it at Matas!
 And did you know that there’s a price book app for iPhone?
 Me neither!

-I made my apple cobbler, Tara made an apple yogurt cake, and when we were done with all of the peeling and coring, she boiled the skins and cores to make pectin!
+I made my apple cobbler, my friend made an apple yogurt cake, and when we were done with all of the peeling and coring, she boiled the skins and cores to make pectin!

 This recipe makes a ton of cobbler!
 But that’s sort of the deal with cobbler, it’s meant to be served in abundance with a side of love and a generous scoop of vanilla ice cream, or better yet, cinnamon!
 Unless you have a large family, are expecting company, or need to put on weight, you might consider halving the recipe.